Nitin-Dwivedi-7/COVID_19-Test-Prediction-Using-CT-scan-Images/README.md

 image.py is the python flask file for the backend covid_frontend is the frontend html code and style.css is the css file for the same.

+In back end we have use VGG19 model for futher execution.

 Project is under development